dparitosh/sdd/QUICKSTART.md

-# Quick Start Guide - Authentication & AI Agent
+# Quick Start Guide - FastAPI Backend with Authentication

-This guide gets you started with the **JWT Authentication** and **AI Agent Framework** features added in Phase 1.
+This guide gets you started with the **FastAPI backend** featuring JWT Authentication and comprehensive REST APIs.

 ---